 Mónica García proudly represents Board District 2 in the Los Angeles Unified School District (LAUSD), the second-largest school district in the nation.
-With her bold call to action for “Diplomas for All,” Board Member García has galvanized the LAUSD school community to take aggressive action to reach 100% graduation and break the cycle of poverty by ensuring that every child can read, write, think, and believe.
+With her bold call to action for “Diplomas for All,” Board President García has galvanized the LAUSD school community to take aggressive action to reach 100% graduation and break the cycle of poverty by ensuring that every child can read, write, think, and believe.

 Since her election to the Board in June 2006, Ms. García and the educational justice movement have successfully championed school reform models that offer students smaller and more personalized settings.
 These options give school sites the autonomy they need to prepare all students for college or career.
 To date, more than 250,000 students are now served in this growing portfolio of reform models, which include single-gender academies, partnership schools, in-district teacher led academies called “pilot” schools that operate under a reform labor contract and charter schools.